Tourism in Morocco: Fez

 The Bou Inania Madrasa built by the Marinid sultan Abu Inan Faris in 1351.

-Fez was the capital city of modern Morocco until 1925 and is now the capital of the Fès-Meknès administrative region.
+Fez was the capital city of modern Morocco until 1925 and is now the capital of the Fez-Meknes administrative region.
 The city has two old medina quarters, the larger of which is Fes el Bali.
 It is listed as a World Heritage Site and is believed to be one of the world's largest urban pedestrian zones (car-free areas).
 University of Al Quaraouiyine, founded in 859, is the oldest continuously functioning university in the world.
 The city has been called the "Mecca of the West" and the "Athens of Africa", a nickname it shares with Cyrene in Libya.

 Fez is a popular tourist destination and many non-Moroccans are now restoring traditional houses (riads and dars) as second homes in the Fez medina.
 The most important monuments in the city are: